 Any report, recommendation or other matter upon which action is taken by the House of Delegates will be presented to delegates in writing and, if practical, in advance of meetings.
 The Secretary will distribute copies of such materials to members of the House of Delegates.
 (This provision is designated to assure that delegates will be fully informed on all matters to be considered and to encourage judicious action).

 This shall not preclude consideration, debate and reference to an appropriate body within the Council by the delegates of proposals or recommendations which are presented to the House of Delegates from other sources.

+All reports will be considered received once presented with only action items that require a Vote To Recommend will be voted on by the delegates.

-Any amendment that has been presented to the delegates from the floor of the house and will require a change to a report, resolution or recommendation must be submitted in writing to the chair of the house (immediately after presentation) for its consideration.
+Any amendment that has been presented to the delegates from the floor of the house and will require a change to a report, resolution or recommendation must be submitted in writing to the chairperson of the house (immediately after presentation) for its consideration.

 All NYSCHP Position Statements included in Board Reports being considered for sunset or revision shall be separated from the primary Board Report for separate consideration.

+Previously approved Position Statements will be reviewed on a five year basis starting from five years before the current HOD (i.e., HOD in 2021 will review position statements from 2016, 2011, 2006, etc.)

+Any Recommendations of the Delegates must be verbally announced during the HOD and then submitted to HOD Chairperson electronically.

 9. Introduction of New Business at Formal Sessions